dortania/OpenCore-Install-Guide/installer-guide/winblows-install.md

 ![](/images/installer-guide/winblows-install-md/recovery-location.png)

-makeinstall will finish up by installing OpenCore to your USB's EFI System Partition, you can find this partition labeled as `BOOT`:
+MakeInstall will finish up by installing OpenCore to your USB's EFI System Partition, you can find this partition labeled as `BOOT`:

 ![](/images/installer-guide/winblows-install-md/make-install-done.png)